sumedhdurvasula/PongGame/README.md

 ## Steps to Play the Game

-**1. Copy the code of the file you want to play into a Python file or clone this repository.**
+**1. Copy the code of the file into a Python file in an editor or clone this repository.**

 **2. Make sure you have Python installed.**